QbiXibQ/FBHealBox_Vanilla/README.md

 **Show N buttons**: how many of the ten buttons actually appear (0 to 10).
 Assigned but hidden buttons keep their spell.

 **Smart Healing / Safety margin**: see [The buttons](#the-buttons).
 Off by default; margin 0 to 50 %, default 20.

+**Smartcross**: enables downranking across spells within a heal chain.
+Grayed out and disabled when Smart Healing is off; on by default.

 ### Tab *General*